 - STEMM: Science, technology, engineering, mathematics, and medicine.

 - AMSEE: Applied math, science, engineering, and entrepreneurship

 Recent years have likewise seen a burst of interest in STEM and camps that offer an extensive curriculum in science, technology, engineering and mathematics.
 Camps across Canada are responding to the growing demand for STEM activities.
 These four areas of learning are focused on, as they are critical to individual development and preparation for a world increasingly dominated by technology.

 Camps with STEM-focused curriculum make learning fun and enjoyable for kids.
 STEM is increasingly relevant in education policy, and is implicated in curriculum choices, as schools prepare students for a changing workforce.

 There are many kinds of educational camps of course.
-There are advantages offered by camps that offer more precise specialization, such as you might get if you attend one of your local robotics camps, coding camps or programming camps.
+There are advantages offered by camps that offer more precise specialization, such as you might get if you attend one of your local robotics camps or programming camps.
 The advantage of a STEM camp for your budding learner is integration of these disciplines.
 If your child is very focused on mathematics, for example, he or she may only be interested in math camps.
 The same goes for children (and parents) seeking out science camps, technology camps or engineering camps.

 STEM camps and programs are opportunities for children to get involved in the sciences, in a group of peers, either to indulge a passion or to broaden their horizons.
 Camps allow children to meet other kids outside of their school and neighbourhood friends, kids in the same city with a mutual interest in these disciplines.
 Camp helps them see the fun in related pursuits and may help them expand their comfort zone.
 STEM camps explore academics in unique ways that are less structured and formal than what they find in a school environment.
 By cultivating your child's interest in STEM, you are better preparing them for high school and higher learning.